cnyvfang/CORUN-Colabator/README.md

 ✨ **To fine-tune your own model using Colabator, you only need to add your network to corun_colabator/archs, define your own configuration file as sample_options and run the script.**

 ## 🏃‍♂️ Test
 Download the pre-trained CORUN weight and place it in `./pretrained_weights/`.
-You can download the CORUN weight from [TBD]()
+You can download the CORUN weight from [TBD]() (We will update it before camera-ready.)

 ### Inference
 ```bash